Evgeniya Rodina: 2008

 Back in Australia a couple of days before the start of January 2008, she again tried her luck at qualifying for events on the WTA Tour, but suffered a rare bleak run of results as she lost in the first rounds of qualifying in all three tournaments she entered, falling to Julia Schruff of Germany at Gold Coast, to Yaroslava Shvedova at Hobart, and to Junri Namigata at the Australian Open.

 But with few ranking points to defend from that time of year in 2007, she had slipped only three places on the WTA rankings list to world No. 123 by the start of February; and even a further first-round loss to Kaia Kanepi (3–6, 4–6) at the first tournament she played that month, the Tier-III event at Viña del Mar, Chile, was enough to drop her ranking only to 127th by the last week of February.

 In late February, she reached the second round of the Tier-III tournament at Memphis, Tennessee by defeating former top-100 player (but then world No. 158) Anastasiya Yakimova of Belarus in round one, before losing heavily to Lindsay Davenport, 1–6, 1–6.
-The following week, early in March, she reached the second round of the $50k Las Vegas Open with a 6–1, 6–4 win over Varvara Lepchenko, before losing to world No. 87 Yuan Meng, 2–6, 2–6 in the second round.
+The following week, early in March, she reached the second round of the $50k Las Vegas Open with a two-sets-win over Varvara Lepchenko, before losing to world No. 87 Yuan Meng, 2–6, 2–6 in the second round.

 A reprieve from this disappointing run of finishes was just around the corner, however, as at the annual Tier-I event at Indian Wells held over two weeks in the middle of March, she came through two tough rounds of qualifying by defeating resurgent former top-50 star Sesil Karatantcheva of Bulgaria and world No. 117 Rossana de los Ríos of Paraguay, and then went on to defeat wildcarded fellow Russian Anastasia Pivovarova and French world No. 26, Virginie Razzano, to reach the third round of the main draw, before losing to world No. 31, Anabel Medina Garrigues.
 Her string of four victories at this tournament, albeit two in qualifying, was sufficient to lift her to a new career-high ranking of world No. 102 in the week beginning 24 March.

 In the French Open, her first direct entry into a major main draw, she took on the top seed and her compatriot, Maria Sharapova on the Philippe Chatrier Court, the largest court at Roland Garros.
 Rodina fought gamely and made a good account of herself, before Sharapova won 6–1, 3–6, 8–6.

 2018–2019: Top 70 debut

 Rodina qualified for Wimbledon and then made it to the third round where she defeated No. 10 seed Madison Keys.
-In the fourth round, she lost to Serena Williams 2–6, 2–6.
-She got her best new ranking of No. 71, her previous career-high ranking of No. 74 last held on 28 February 2011.
+In the fourth round, she clearly lost to Serena Williams but got a best new ranking of No. 71.